caravagnalab/tumourevo/docs/usage.md

 ## Input: Sample sheet configurations

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
-Use the parameter `--samples` to specify its location.
+Use the parameter `--input` to specify its location.
 It has to be a comma-separated file with at least 5 columns, and a header row as shown in the examples below.

 It is recommended to use the absolute path of the files, but a relative path should also work.

 For the joint analysis of multiple samples, a tumor BAM file is required for each sample, such that the number of reads of a private mutation can be retrieved for all the samples thorugh `mpileup`.

-Multiple samples from the same patient must be specified with the same `dataset` ID, `patient` ID, and a different `sample` ID.
+Multiple samples from the same patient must be specified with the same `dataset` ID, `patient` ID, and a different `tumour_sample` ID. `normal_sample` columns is required.

 Multiple patients from the same dataset must be specified with the same `dataset` ID, and a different `patient` ID.